New York City Travel Guide

 Address: Tribute WTC Visitor Center: 120 Liberty Street New York City

 The six-hectare (16-acre) work site that has emerged from the rubble of the twin towers has come to symbolise the dreadful events of September 11, 2001 when almost 3,000 people lost their lives.
-The 1,350ft (411m) World Trade Centre towers were the tallest buildings in New York and symbols of the city's skyline.
+The 1,350ft (411m) World Trade Centre towers were the tallest buildings in New York and proud symbols of the city.
 Millions now come to pay tribute at the site and witness the devastation from one of the viewing sites.
 In April 2003, the Lower Manhattan Development Corporation launched a worldwide competition to design a memorial at the World Trade Center site to honour the victims of September 11.
 The LMDC received 5,201 memorial design submissions from 63 nations and 49 states making this the largest design competition in history.
-In January 2004 'Reflecting Absence' by Michael Arad and Peter Walker was unveiled as the design for the World Trade Center Memorial, and will feature a landscaped civic plaza with two massive voids aligned with the footprints where the twin towers once stood.
-Currently the perimeter of Ground Zero is accessible to the public.
-The Tribute Center, across from Ground Zero, offers tours around the perimeter, and provides visitors with an accurate account of what the community endured during the attacks.
-The Memorial itself is scheduled to open 11 September 2009.
+In January 2004 'Reflecting Absence' by Michael Arad and Peter Walker was unveiled as the design for the World Trade Center Memorial.
+The memorial features a landscaped civic plaza with two massive voids aligned with the footprints where the twin towers once stood.
+The memorial and museum are now open to the public, providing an accurate and moving account of what the community endured during the attacks.<br /><br /> Tourists should be mindful that this is a sombre memorial frequented by mourning family members, making things like loud chatter and smiling selfies inappropriate.<br /><br />

 Empire State Building